Reach Out and Read

-Reach Out and Read prepares America’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.
+Reach Out and Read is a national non-profit organization that prepares America’s youngest children to succeed in school by partnering with doctors to prescribe books and encourage families to read together.

-The Children’s Hospital of Philadelphia’s Reach Out and Read Program started in 1996 and takes place at five of CHOP’s Primary Care practices located in West and South Philadelphia and Burlington, New Jersey.
+Children’s Hospital of Philadelphia’s Reach Out and Read Program started in 1996 and takes place at nine of CHOP’s Primary Care practices located in West and South Philadelphia; Burlington, New Jersey; and Coatesville, Kennett Square and North Hills, Pennsylvania.

 The Reach Out and Read program begins at the child’s 6-month checkup, and continues through age 5, with special emphasis on children growing up in low-income communities.
 Families served by the program read together more often, and their children enter kindergarten with larger vocabularies and stronger language skills, better prepared to achieve to their potential.

-This year, the pediatricians, residents and nurse practitioners at CHOP's Reach Out and Read Sites will give at least 29,000 brand-new, age-appropriate books to children ages 6 months through 5 years at well visits, and advise parents about the importance of reading aloud.
-Will you help support this important program?
+This year, the pediatricians, residents and nurse practitioners at CHOP's Reach Out and Read sites will need to give at least 36,000 brand-new, age-appropriate books to children ages 6 months through 5 years during well visits, and advise parents about the importance of reading aloud and language development.